anna-shchurok/SQEDemoChallengeUI/README.md

 5. Please do not use a BDD framework.

 #### Project Setup
-1. Clone this project to your git account in a public repo
+1. Clone this project to your EPAM git account
 2. Setup the project in your IDE
 3. Open the index.html file from src/test/resource/files in a browser
 4. Copy the url from the browser and update the url value in src/test/resource/config.properties to be the copied url.